thirdgen88/ignition-vagrant/Evaluation.md

 # Evaluation Instructions

 Once you have your development environment setup and you can access the Ignition Gateway Webpage, you're ready to create your demo project and complete the evaluation!
+Take a peek at the **Hints** section below and don't forget to check the [Issues](https://github.com/kcollins-ene/evaluator/issues) section (and feel free to post there if needed) as well.

-We'll refer to a few constructs in the remainder of the guide:
+To get started, here are a few key terms:

 | Name                | Description                              |
 | ------------------- | ---------------------------------------- |